Culinary School Pros and Cons: How to Decide If It’s For You

 Executive Chef, Omni Hotels & Resorts

-If you don’t plan to work in a professional kitchen, culinary school still has the potential to improve career prospects.
+If you don’t plan to work in a professional kitchen, culinary school still has the potential to improve your career prospects.
 If you were hiring a food critic, wouldn’t you prefer one who has the culinary knowledge to back up their writing skills?

 Omni Hotels & Resorts Executive Chef Josh Hasho says culinary school is a gold star on a resume.